shauryagoel/ray_tracer/src/README.md

 2) At the object level, everything is in *object space coordinates* relative to the object itself.
 Like default sphere being at origin and of radius 1.

 Now, to intersect a ray in world space with a sphere in object space, we just convert the ray's origin and direction to that same object space.

+## Chapter 6

+When *P* is the point where our ray intersects an object, there are four vectors defined-

+1) *E* is the *eye vector* pointing from *P* to the origin of the ray (usually where the eye exists that is looking at the scene).
+2) *L* is the *light vector* pointing from *P* to the position of the light source.
+3) *N* is the *surface normal*, vector that is perpendicular to the surface at *P*.
+4) *R* is the *reflection vector* pointing in the direction that incoming light would bounce or reflect.

+**Surface normal** is a vector perpendicular to the surface at a given point.
+It is a normalized vector.